Texas defense bracing for another dose of Sooners QB Rattler

 Hidden in the 70-35 romp over Texas Tech were three long touchdown passes, including two that went over the top of the secondary.
 Against TCU, Texas (4-1, 2-0) had the game in hand until giving up a 99-yard touchdown drive in the fourth quarter.
 It was up to Robinson to effectively play defense by grinding out two first downs that let Texas run out the clock against the Horned Frogs.

-“I thought out guys played really, really well up until the final seven minutes,” Texas coach Steve Sarkisian said Monday.
+“I thought our guys played really, really well up until the final seven minutes,” Texas coach Steve Sarkisian said Monday.
 “I’ll be honest with you, I contemplated even taking a timeout trying to regroup a little bit, almost like basketball.
 You could feel it.
 (But) I thought we might need that timeout depending on what happened later, so I didn’t.

 “I think we’re getting closer to putting together a four-quarter football game,” Sarkisian said.
 “We’re going to need it.
 We’re playing a team that is not going to stop attacking us.”